-Worcester State College students can apply for transfer into sophomore year courses.
-Selection will be determined by space availability, availability of faculty/clinical agencies, and on evaluation of the applicant's grades.
-All transfer students will be held to the same requirements and standards as those students admitted directly into the College as a first-year Nursing major.
+Worcester State students can apply for transfer into sophomore year courses.
+Selection of students will be by space availability, availability of faculty/clinical agencies, and on evaluation of the applicant's grades.
+All transfer students will be held to the same requirements and standards as those students admitted directly into Worcester State as a first-year Nursing major.
 In addition, transfer students may be required to interview with a nursing faculty member, provide a writing sample, and take a math quiz as part of the admission process.